Sure Dividend

 Source: Investor Presentation

-AGNC Investment Corp. reported strong financial results for the third quarter ended September 30, 2024.
-The company achieved a comprehensive income of $0.63 per common share, driven by a net income of $0.39 and other comprehensive income of $0.24 from marked-to-market investments.
+On April 22, 2025, AGNC Investment Corp. reported its financial results for the first quarter of 2025.
+The company announced a comprehensive income of $0.12 per common share, which included $0.02 in net income and $0.10 in other comprehensive income.

 Click here to download our most recent Sure Analysis report on AGNC Investment Corp (AGNC) (preview of page 1 of 3 shown below):